Sri Chinmoy: Death

-Until his death in late 2007, Chinmoy was the spiritual leader to thousands of devoted followers worldwide.
 Chinmoy died from a heart attack while at his home in Jamaica, Queens, New York on 11 October 2007.
 Mikhail Gorbachev wrote that his death was a loss for the whole world and that he will remain a man who dedicated his whole life to peace.

 Controversy

-The Chinmoy group was accused of being a cult by some, including some ex-members.
+The Chinmoy group has been described as a cult by some former members.

+Sexual abuse of female disciples

 The 1994 book The Joy of Sects stated that "some of his followers left, however, amid accusations that Chinmoy was making sexual advances towards the wives of his disciples", and in 2005 and 2014 San Diego CityBeat and Salon.com each posted a profile of a different female former disciple who alleged inappropriate sexual conduct.

+Multiple former members of Sri Chinmoy's group have come forward to The New York Post stating Chinmoy summoned them to have sex with him and others.
+Anne Carlton says she was summoned to have sex with him for periods in 1991 and 1996, and in 2000 Chinmoy ordered her to have sex with another female disciple while he watched.
+An anonymous female disciple has stated that, in the 1980s, she was impregnated by Chinmoy, who paid her to get an abortion.
+A lawyer working for Chinmoy called these former disciples sexually troubled.
+Celia Corona-Doran has likewise stated that Chinmoy asked her to undress and have sex with another female disciple while he watched.
+Because of this, she left the religion.
+The disciples subjected to this sexual abuse were sworn to secrecy.

-In February 2016 PIX 11 News in New York did two segments on Chinmoy, in which one former follower alleged sexual impropriety, while others praised Chinmoy and the Sri Chinmoy Center's spokesperson stated in a written response that "Our founder and teacher, Sri Chinmoy, led a life of the utmost purity and integrity".
+In February 2016 PIX 11 News in New York did two segments on Chinmoy, in which one former follower alleged sexual impropriety, while others praised Chinmoy.
 Sri Chinmoy was never sued or charged with any crime, and his lawyer denied the 2004 allegations at the time.

 Some journalists and former followers have criticized what they view as Sri Chinmoy's obsessive or aggressive self-promotion.

 In 2009, Jayanti Tamm published an account of life as a Chinmoy disciple, Cartwheels in a Sari: A Memoir of Growing Up Cult.
 Tamm, who was born into Chinmoy's organisation, claimed that Chinmoy predicted she would become his perfect disciple.
 She was banished from the group when she was 25.
 The book describes her life in the guru's inner circle and her efforts to break free from his influence.
 According to the book, Chinmoy banned sex, and most disciples were directed to remain single.
 The book also states that the guru disparaged secular education, and his prohibitions included the consumption of alcohol, caffeine, and meat; dancing; dating; socializing with outsiders; and owning pets, although he kept a collection of exotic pets in his Queens basement.
 Tamm notes however that the 7,000 other followers around the world, and others who encountered Chinmoy, are likely to have had different experiences and perceptions.